CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 !!!
 Note
     The startdard SD Desktop service is unsuitable for processing health and social data for seconday use.
-Please check this specific user guide: [SD Desktop for registry data](./sd-desktop-audited.md) to learn about precise requirements.
+Please check this specific user guide: [SD Desktop for seconday use](./sd-desktop-audited.md) to learn about precise requirements.

 ## Overview